HarlemSquirrel/nyc-farmers-markets-cli-gem/README.md

 # NYC Farmers Markets
 A Ruby Gem with CLI for the [NYC Farmers Markets API](https://dev.socrata.com/foundry/data.cityofnewyork.us/cw3p-q2v6).
-Check it the [RubyGems page](https://rubygems.org/gems/nyc-farmers-markets) for this gem.
+Check out the [RubyGems page](https://rubygems.org/gems/nyc-farmers-markets) for this gem.

 # Install Using RubyGems
 ```
 gem install nyc-farmers-markets
 ```

 # Build and Install from Source
 Clone this repository